haskell-tools/haskell-tools/documentation/ht-refact.md

     - `ChangeFile FILE-NAME`
     - `AddFile FILE-NAME`
     - `RemoveFile FILE-NAME`
-  - Here `FILE-NAME` should be the path to the file relative to current directory.
+  - Here `FILE-NAME` should be the absolute file path of the source file.